eugeniagabriella/FEMORA/README.md

 ## My Role

-FEMORA was developed as a **solo project**, with responsibility for the complete development process, including:
+Responsible for the complete development process, including:

 * Conducting user research and identifying user needs
 * Designing the UI/UX and user flows